 There are some names in the Toronto Restaurant world that have become icons due in part to their longevity, but also for their uniqueness in a city full of choices for the food lover searching for the latest & greatest.
 One of these names would have to be the west end destination of College Street Bar.
 In business for over 20 years, this space has evolved and transformed as it has passed from one owner to another over the years.
 Most recently, in the hands of bartender and mixologist extraordinare Gavin MacMillan, this local legend is becoming a hot spot all anew.
 This is the third embodiment of this establishment, and most people would say, the best yet.

 In the neighbourhood of Little Italy you’ll be able to explore a world of its own in the city of Toronto.
 Fresh bakeries, cafés and the like line the street and invite you in.
 The seemingly small space of College Street Bar welcomes you with open arms for an experience like no other in the area.
 A cocktail menu designed by a bartender at heart with options for any palette and a new menu by Chef Joe Friday are all waiting for you upon your arrival.
 Dark and almost gloomy, the space itself in typical Toronto style in length over width.
 Drawing your eye to the back of the room, my favourite decor piece was the newly installed neon lighting.
+Neon decor can stand out and look fabulous in almost any setting, but the backdrop in this place was perfect and it looked super cool.
+If I ever design my own home bar, I should definitely think about creating a similar vibe with neon signage and lights that I can get from an e-store like Neon Filter (www.neonfilter.com, for those that want some peppy designs).
 Known for its live music and bustling crowds, let me tell you a little bit more about the menu so that next time you’re in the mood for something memorable in the west end, you know where to go.

 As written on the menu, “The College Street Bar is famous in the city for its unsurpassed vitality.
 After twenty years, College Street Bar remains the place to see and be seen.”
 I couldn’t have said it better myself.